Marion Bauer

 Marion Eugénie Bauer (15 August 1882 – 9 August 1955) was an American composer, teacher, writer, and music critic.
 She played an active role in shaping American musical identity in the early half of the twentieth century.

 As a composer, Bauer wrote for piano, chamber ensembles, symphonic orchestra, solo voice, and vocal ensembles.
-She gained prominence as a teacher, serving on the faculty of Washington Square College of New York University, where she taught music history and composition from 1926–1951.
-In addition to her position at NYU, Bauer was affiliated with Juilliard as a guest lecturer from 1940 until her death in 1955.
-Bauer also wrote extensively about music: she was the editor for the Chicago-based Musical Leader and additionally authored and co-authored several books including her 1933 text Twentieth Century Music.
+She gained prominence as a teacher, serving on the faculty of Washington Square College of New York University, where she taught music history and composition from 1926 to 1951.
+In addition to her position at NYU, Bauer was affiliated with the Juilliard School as a guest lecturer from 1940 until her death in 1955.
+Bauer also wrote extensively about music: she was the editor for the Chicago-based Musical Leader and authored and co-authored several books including her 1933 text Twentieth Century Music.

 Throughout her life, Bauer promoted not only her own work but new music in general.
-Bauer helped found the American Music Guild, the American Music Center, and the American Composer's Alliance, serving as a board member of the latter.
-Bauer additionally held leadership roles in both the League of Composers and the Society for the Publication of American Music as a board member and secretary, respectively.
+Bauer helped found the American Music Guild, the American Music Center, and the American Composers Alliance, serving as a board member of the latter.
+Bauer also held leadership roles in both the League of Composers and the Society for the Publication of American Music as a board member and secretary, respectively.
 With Claire Raphael Reis, Minna Lederman, and others, she was regularly in a leadership position in these organizations.

 Bauer's music includes dissonance and extended tertian, quartal, and quintal harmonies, though it rarely goes outside the bounds of extended tonality, save for her brief experimentation with serialism in the 1940s.
 During her lifetime, she enjoyed many performances of her works, most notably the New York Philharmonic premiere of Sun Splendor in 1947 under the baton of Leopold Stokowski and a 1951 New York Town Hall concert devoted solely to her music.

 Biography

 Early life

 Marion Bauer was born in Walla Walla, Washington, on August 15, 1882.
 Her parents—both of French-Jewish background—had immigrated to the United States, where her father Jacques Bauer worked as a shopkeeper and her mother Julie Bauer worked as a teacher of modern languages.
-Bauer was the youngest of seven children, with an age difference of 17 years between herself and her oldest sister Emilie.
-In one anecdote, as an infant, Bauer was placed in a basket atop the family's piano as Emilie Bauer went about practicing and teaching.
+Bauer was the youngest of seven children, with an age difference of 17 years between herself and her oldest sister, noted music critic, composer, and educator, Emilie Frances Bauer.

 Later in Bauer's childhood, Jacques Bauer, an amateur musician himself, recognized his youngest daughter's musical aptitude, and Bauer began studying piano with Emilie.
 When Jacques Bauer died in 1890, the Bauers moved to Portland, Oregon, where Bauer graduated from St. Helen's Hall in 1898.
 Upon completion of secondary school, Bauer joined her sister Emilie in New York City in order to begin focusing on a career in composition.